gloveboxes/Serverless-IoT-and-Python-Functions/README.md

 ## Start the Azure Storage Local Emulator

-Azure Functions need access to Azure Storage Emulator for logging and check pointing.
+Azure Functions need access to Azure Storage Emulator for logging and checkpointing.
 When developing functions it can be fast to use the Azure Storage Local Emulator.

 To Install: